luizhenriquelongo/csv-processing-api/README.md

 # CSV Processing API

-This api receives a CSV file of the following format as its input, processes it and generates the output CSV file.
-The goal here is to generate the output file with the `Total Number of Plays for Date` for each song and date combination.
+This API processes CSV files to generate an output CSV file that contains the Total Number of Plays for Date for each song and date combination.

 # Contents